ybyygu/bevy-atoms/README.md

 ## Binary install

-Download prebuilt binary for Linux on the [release](https://github.com/ybyygu/gchemol-view/releases) page.
+Download prebuilt binary for Linux/Windows/MacOS on the [release](https://github.com/ybyygu/gchemol-view/releases) page.

 ## Compile from sources

 -   follow [bevy setup guide](https://bevyengine.org/learn/book/getting-started/setup/)

+Linux GTK is required for using native file dialog:
+On Ubuntu:

+    sudo apt-get install libgtk-3-dev

 # How to use